shenwei356/LexicMap/docs/content/faqs/_index.md

 ### Does LexicMap support fungi genomes?

 Yes.
 LexicMap mainly supports small genomes including prokaryotic, viral, and plasmid genomes.
-Fungi can be supported with more masks.
+Fungi can be supported.

+For big and complex genomes, like the human genome which has many repetitive sequences, LexicMap would be slow to align.

 ### Does LexicMap support short reads?